tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 ## Method

+Write this section such that a graduate student with general training could run the analysis if you give him the data.
 Typically, you will describe your model in a formula, and an accompanying text.
 Draw inspiration from existing literature on this particular research method and how to define it.
 Pay attention to the correct sub indices!

 ### Regression models